 Indalacio, Blowing Bubbles 2002, Oil on canvas 24 x 30 inch.
 Buy art and support Baltimore artists.
 Image courtesy of Light Street Gallery

 BALTIMORE, MARYLAND – After the Thanksgiving celebration and eating of turkeys, Americans ventured out on Black Friday to compete in the annual ritual of buying.
 But even as the buying of gifts continue in anticipation of Christmas, there is great preparation for Small Business Saturday.
-It is essential Support Baltimore Artists as way of helping them grow.
+It is essential to support Baltimore Artists as a way of helping them grow.

 In Baltimore and many other places, there is great hope that people will contribute to keeping small businesses alive by patronizing local stores and galleries.
 There are many small business stores in Baltimore and they are all gearing up for Small Business Saturday.
 While everyone is set to shop Baltimore on the Small Business Saturday, it is important to also Support Baltimore Artists by buying works of art.

 In addition to offering discounts, some of the stores and galleries are also providing other incentives to bring customers to their doors.
 On Twitter, Facebook, Google+ and other social media, the brick and mortar businesses are putting their products and offers before thousands of customers.
 The Small Business Saturday promotion ideas are endless, leaving customers with many options.
 Started by American Express which is why many people refer to the day as American Express Small Business Saturday, the Small Business Saturday is expected to bring thousands of dollars to businesses in the Baltimore area this year.
 People are also expected to Support Baltimore artists and craft makers by buying art and crafts.